Oxygen is an important molecule in which of the following biochem... | Study Prep in Pearson+

 1

-Step 1: Begin by understanding the role of oxygen in biochemical processes.
-Oxygen is a key molecule in aerobic cellular respiration, where it acts as the final electron acceptor in the electron transport chain, enabling the production of ATP.
+Understand the role of oxygen in biochemical processes: Oxygen is a key molecule in aerobic cellular respiration, where it acts as the final electron acceptor in the electron transport chain, enabling the production of ATP.

-Step 2: Analyze fermentation.
-Fermentation is an anaerobic process, meaning it does not require oxygen.
-Instead, it regenerates NAD+ for glycolysis by reducing pyruvate or its derivatives, producing byproducts like ethanol or lactic acid.
+Review the process of fermentation: Fermentation occurs in the absence of oxygen and is an anaerobic process.
+It does not involve oxygen, so it is not relevant to this question.

-Step 3: Examine Photosystem II of photosynthesis.
-Oxygen is produced as a byproduct during the splitting of water molecules (photolysis) in Photosystem II, but it is not directly involved in the process itself.
+Examine glycolysis: Glycolysis is the first step in glucose metabolism and occurs in both aerobic and anaerobic conditions.
+Oxygen is not directly involved in glycolysis, so it is not the correct answer.

-Step 4: Consider glycolysis.
-Glycolysis is the first step in glucose metabolism and occurs in both aerobic and anaerobic conditions.
-Oxygen is not required for glycolysis, as it is an anaerobic process.
+Analyze Photosystem II of photosynthesis: Photosystem II is part of the light-dependent reactions in photosynthesis, where water is split to release oxygen.
+However, oxygen is a product, not a participant in this process.

-Step 5: Conclude that oxygen is directly involved in aerobic cellular respiration, where it plays a critical role as the final electron acceptor, but it is not required for fermentation, glycolysis, or Photosystem II of photosynthesis.
+Conclude with aerobic cellular respiration: Oxygen is essential in aerobic cellular respiration, specifically in the electron transport chain, where it facilitates the generation of ATP by accepting electrons and forming water.
+This makes aerobic cellular respiration the correct answer.

 Watch next